 The governing law clause of T&Cs refers to location or jurisdiction that is applied based on the agreement presented in the terms.

 Including the termination clause in your T&Cs informs users that any abusive account will be banned or terminated from using the website.
 It’s aimed for websites registration sections ability to prohibit or disable abusive users in consideration of their activities associated with their accounts.

 Most T&C agreements include Warranty Disclaimer, which tries to limit site owners liability cases when errors occurred in the website/application contents available on the website.

 These can be clauses explaining that you’re not responsible for content errors or data/information given are complete, accurate, or suitable for their purpose.

 Additionally, if visitors can post contents to your site, adding language that restricts your liability against any offensive post.
 You can also add a disclaimer that you’re not endorsing or responsible for any statements from third-parties.

-Keep in mind that websites terms and conditions provide security against claims to you or your website.
-A well-written and covered T&C can protect you for any digital claims due to misuse or abusive users.
+Keep in mind that website terms and conditions provide security against claims to you or your website.
+A well-written and covered T&C can protect you from any digital claims due to misuse or abusive users.